JeremyRubin/utxos.org/content/uses/htlcs.md

 software implementations such as LND, this limit is set much lower to [12 HTLCS](https://github.com/lightningnetwork/lnd/blob/21a40daf5840a856240866fff49e8c07dac7283c/lnrpc/rpc.proto#L963).
-This is because accepting a larger number of HTLCS makes it more difficult for transactions to confirm during congested periods as they must pay hire fees.
+This is because accepting a larger number of HTLCS makes it more difficult for transactions to confirm during congested periods as they must pay higher fees.

 Therefore, similarly to how congestion control is handled for normal transaction, lightning channel updates can be done across an `OP_CHECKTEMPLATEVERIFY`